 The third way to earn Bitcoin interest is via the DeFi.
 DeFi is based on the Ethereum, however, there is WBTC – wrapped BTC – which is mapping the Bitcoins into the Ethereum network.
 The beauty of WBTC is that it’s an ERC20 token, which makes it easily usable in the DeFi infrastructure.

 How could one get WBTC?
-The user would need to convert his BTC via the WBTC partners and the users would receive WBTC ERC20 tokens, which he could then lend via the crypto platforms.
+The user would need to convert his BTC via the WBTC partners and the users would receive WBTC ERC20 tokens that he could then lend via the crypto platforms.

-In the case of custodial lending or in case of exchange based margin lending the user doesn’t control his asset – it’s the platform provider, which will control the asset.
+In the case of custodial lending or in case of exchange-based margin lending, the user doesn’t control his asset – it’s the platform provider who will control the asset.
 The users are transacting on these platforms with IOU’s (I Owe You).
 If the user is using the WBTC in the DeFi platforms then it’s the user’s asset – there is no intermediary platform controlling the asset.

 SmartCredit.io will add WBTC as an underlying for lending and as collateral.
 The lenders will be available to monetize their WBTC’s without losing control over them.